Page last updated November 13, 2021.

-A selection of the most common examples is shown below.
-Identifying these pickups in this manner does not infer criticism on them in any way, but merely clarifies their source.
+Some of the most common examples is shown below.
+Identifying these pickups in this manner does not infer technical criticism of them in any way, but merely clarifies their origin.

 This site would gratefully appreciate any information on this particular subject.

-These pickups, shown here with a black top, but also available with either a chrome or white top, installed in some Guild guitars including the X-50 archtop, were not manufactured by DeArmond.
-It is likely that they were manufactured by the same company that manufactured Guild’s chrome humbuckers, because the above pickup’s connections terminate in a very small insulated connector unit exposed on the underside of the pickup – the same arrangement as on Guild’s humbucker.
+This pickup from 1964, shown here with a chrome top, but also available with either a black or white top, installed in some Guild guitars including the X-50 archtop, were not manufactured by DeArmond.
+It is likely that they were manufactured by the same company that manufactured Guild’s chrome humbuckers, because the above pickup’s connections terminate in a very small insulated connector unit exposed on the underside of the pickup – the same arrangement as on Guild’s humbucker model HB-1 (photos B0550 – copyright ).

-This single-coil pickup with non-adjustable individual pole-pieces is fitted in some Guild Guitars, and is sometimes referred to as the ‘Mickey Mouse’ pickup.
+This single-coil pickup with non-adjustable individual pole-pieces s fitted in some Guild Guitars, and is sometimes referred to as the ‘Mickey Mouse’ pickup.
+In Guild’s 1969 catalog, it is shown in a T-100D ‘Slim Jim’ guitar and is described as a Frequency-Tested’ pickup.
+It was not manufactured by DeArmond.

 This pickup was fitted to a number of Kay guitars.
 The cover and bezel were manufactured as one pressing.
 The pickup is quite shallow, enabling it to be surface-mounted on a pickguard or recessed with the bezel hidden.
 The date of manufacture was sometimes stamped in ink on the underside of the pickup.
 Note the closeness of the two fixing holes to the pickup body proper.
 Several cosmetic variations to the plain chrome top exist, including an embossed diamond pattern and a printed black and white pattern.

 This pickup fitted to a Kay mandolin was manufactured by Kay.

 The three pickup types above, found on a number of Japanese guitars, may have been manufactured by Teisco.
 The combination of gold-filled slots and pole openings could lead to mistaken identity as DeArmond items.